 Nikolas Cruz charged in Florida High School shooting

-An alleged gunman accused of killing at least 17 people when he opened fire at a Florida high school, sending panicked students running into the streets to flee the bloodbath, was charged Thursday with 17 counts of premeditated murder, officials said.
+The gunman accused of killing 17 people at a Florida high school Wednesday had previously attended the school, where he was known as a "weird kid" and "loner" who was expelled for getting into a fight with his ex-girlfriend's new beau, a current student said.

-Nikolas Cruz, 19, arrived at Broward County Jail early Thursday morning after federal and local investigators questioned him for hours.
-The 19-year-old, who was a former student at Marjory Stoneman Douglas High School, was taken into custody “without incident” Wednesday by Coconut Creek police in a Coral Springs neighborhood, located just a few miles from the high school itself.
+Nikolas Cruz, 19, arrived at Broward County Jail early Thursday morning after federal and local investigators questioned him for several hours.
+He was charged with 17 counts of premeditated murder in the shooting at Marjory Stoneman Douglas High School.
+Cruz was taken into custody “without incident” Wednesday by Coconut Creek police in a Coral Springs neighborhood just a few miles from the high school itself.

+"All he would talk about is guns, knives and hunting,” Joshua Charo, 16, a former classmate, told the Miami Herald.
+“I can’t say I was shocked.
+From past experiences, he seemed like the kind of kid who would do something like this.”

-Police said Cruz, who was identified as the only possible gunman, was taken to the hospital earlier because he “exhibited labored breathing.”
+Police said Cruz, who was identified as the only possible gunman, had been taken to the hospital for a period of time after his arrest because he “exhibited labored breathing.”

+Broward County Sheriff Scott Israel said in a Thursday morning news conference the families of the 17 people killed were notified and the names of the victims will be released later in the day.

+“Today is a day of healing.
+Today is a day of mourning," Israel said.

+Another 15 people were taken to the hospital.
+At least five people remain hospitalized as of Thursday.
+Two are in critical condition, hospital officials said.

 The motive behind the massacre was not immediately clear.
+Israel said the FBI is focused on the "successful prosecution of this killer."

 Lawmakers and officials suggested the shooting may have been planned.
-Police said they are planning a 10:30 a.m.
-Thursday news conference.
-Cruz is also expected to make his first court appeared on 12:30 p.m.
+Cruz is also expected to make his first court appearance at 2 p.m.

 FLORIDA HIGH SCHOOL FOOTBALL COACH WHO WAS SEEN SHIELDING STUDENTS FROM GUNFIRE DIES

-Students at Marjory Stoneman Douglas High School in Parkland thought they were having another fire drill when they heard shots fired.
-Cruz — equipped with a gas mask, smoke grenades and multiple magazines of ammunition — fired his AR-15 rifle as students and faculty barricaded themselves in classrooms.
+Students at the high school in Parkland reportedly thought they were having another fire drill when they heard shots fired.
+Cruz — equipped with a gas mask, smoke grenades and multiple magazines of ammunition — came on the campus during school dismissal and fired his AR-15 rifle as students and faculty barricaded themselves in classrooms, officials said.

 Other people ran into the streets as they heard “pop, pop, pop” in the background.

+Israel said Thursday that there was an armed school resource deputy on campus at the time of the shooting, but never encountered Cruz.

 Noah Parness, 17, told the Associated Press the fire alarm went off for the second time in the day at around 2:30 p.m.
 Parness said students were calmly filing out of the school when he suddenly heard several gunshots.